-I have read that you can enter a zero or -1 to mean unlimited, but that hasn’t worked in my tests in CR 2008.
+I have read that you can enter a zero or -1 to mean unlimited, but that hasn’t worked in my tests.

 Also note that loading large lists this way can make the parameter run for a few minutes before the user can select a value.
 Also note that any dynamic list that has more than 200 values will activate the parameter’s ‘batch interface” discussed in a previous post.